When the actor Philip Seymour Hoffman died of a heroin overdose, public reaction ran the gamut from disgust to sympathy.

 We have all broken the command Jesus said was paramount – to love God with all our heart, all our soul and all our strength.
 We have loved pleasure or success or approval more than we have loved God.
 And we have broken the second great command – to love our neighbor as ourselves.
 We have envied and compared and gossiped and taken the best bit for ourselves.

 Some people would argue with the description of addiction as sin, defining it instead as a disease.
 I have neither the expertise nor the desire to argue that point here.
-Rather, I want to clearly state that even if you do define addiction as sin, it is certainly not the unforgiveable one.
+Rather, I want to clearly state that even if you do define addiction as sin, it is certainly not the unforgivable one.

-And, as Marty, a current participant in UGM’s LIFE recovery program, pointed out, substance abuse is not the only addiction.
+And, as Marty, a participant in UGM’s LIFE recovery program, pointed out, substance abuse is not the only addiction.
 “As a society, we suffer from all sorts of addictions.
 We get into relationships or eat or have sex in order to escape those unwanted thoughts and feelings.
 We’re all doing things to make us feel better, to give us self-worth, things that take the place of God in our lives.”

 3) Pain generally underlies addiction.